VignaChu/LifeOS/README.md

 ---

 <p align="center">
-  Made with ❤️ by LifeOS Team
+  Made with ❤️ by VignaChu
 </p>